 9. Easy Investment

 Mutual funds, as mentioned earlier are low-cost and high returns giving investments.
 Especially with SIPs, it becomes affordable for many people where they can start their investment with an amount as low as Rs.
 500. Apart from its fair pricing, you can invest in mutual funds through different platforms.
 You can invest via AMCs (online or offline), brokerage firms, agents, banks, registrars, and various mutual fund investment sites and apps.
 You need no Demat account but just provide the essential information and documents.

 10. Transparent & Regulated

-Mutual Funds are a highly transparent investment because it is regulated by the norms of the Securities and Exchange Board of India (SEBI).
-Also, the Association of Mutual Funds in India (AMFI) is a self-regulatory body formed by fund houses and AMCs (Asset Management Companies).
+Mutual Funds are a highly transparent investment because the SEBI kays down the norms and regulates them.
+Also, the fund houses and AMCs (Asset Management Companies) have formed an Association of Mutual Funds in India (AMFI) which is a self-regulatory body.
 The AMFI is a regulator under the purview of SEBI that seeks to develop the mutual fund industry on ethical and professional standards.

 Wrapping it up:

 Mutual funds’ benefits are getting more noticeable and hence it has sparked a bit of talk.
 One must know the pros and cons of any investment to make a wise decision.
 Mutual funds are professionally managed, give high returns, and are low-cost investments.
 It has a diverse asset allocation and various types of mutual fund schemes are available for all kinds of investors.
 Whether you are a seasoned investor or a first-timer, risk-tolerant or risk-hesitant, you can choose the right fund for yourself among a plethora of schemes.